invoiceninja/dockerfiles/README.md

 DockerFile for invoice ninja (https://www.invoiceninja.com/)

-This image is based on `php:7` official version.
+This image is based on `php:7.0-fpm` official version.

-The easiest way to test Invoice Ninja with docker is by copying the example directory, run `docker-compose up` and visit http://localhost:8000/ .

 To make your data persistent, you have to mount `/var/www/app/public/logo` and `/var/www/app/storage`.